rcode321/konnekjs/README.md

 # Functionality
-This App - ``KonneckJS app`` gives you an experience to connect different people who likes to share their story and read interesting topics and more..
+This App - ``KonneckJS`` gives you an experience to connect with different people who likes to share their story and read interesting topics and more..

 <br>